 This site offers articles related to HIV/AIDS and prisons, and links to other HIV/AIDS and prison-related resources.

-The assignment of the council is tasked with advising the U.S. President on ethical issues related to advances in biomedical science and technology.
+The assignment of the council was tasked with advising the U.S. President on ethical issues related to advances in biomedical science and technology.